oeway/AILabNode/README.md

 $ctrl.task.init(process);
 ```

-# The real-time 3-way binding of the `$ctrl.task` object
+# The 3-way binding of the `$ctrl.task` object
-To enable a simple seamless communication between the web GUI and the worker, AILab has an javascript object which is synchronized in realtime between the web GUI and the worker, which can be access with `$ctrl.task`.
+To enable a simple and seamless communication between the web GUI and the worker, AILab has an javascript object which is synchronized in real-time between the web GUI and the worker, which can be access with `$ctrl.task`.
 It's a json object with the following structure:
 ```json
 {
 "name": "my task",